bekzodturgunoff/kdsx_landingpage/README.md

 For local development, copy `.env.example` to `.env` (or `.env.local`) and provide the same values so the Astro dev server can call the API with your credentials.

+_All legacy or archived components have been removed to keep the repository lean._

 ### Store leads in Supabase (optional)

 You can persist each submission to Supabase in addition to sending notifications.